bgithub1/da_rnn/README.md

 ## da_rnn_from_csv
+___
-This is a version of Chandler Zuo's implementation of the paper:
+This version of da_rnn is derived from Chandler Zuo's implementation of the paper:
 [*A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction*](https://arxiv.org/pdf/1704.02971.pdf)
 which he details in his blog post
 [*A PyTorch Example to Use RNN for Financial Prediction*](http://chandlerzuo.github.io/blog/2017/11/darnn)

-The implementation does the following:
+My implementation does the following:
-* The model can accept input data from other times series csvs.
+* You can replace the input data with other times series csvs.
   Change the input csv file by changing the first 2 lines of the code block in **section 4.01**.

   ```